Recovering the Lost World,

 And being incensed he hurled them down on earth."

-"Shining One" translates to "Phaethon," and thus refers back to Venus or Mercury.
-But if it is Aquarius (the constellation) who "kindles the strength," then it was Jupiter who was envigorated.
+"Shining One" translates to "Phaethon," and thus refers back to Mercury or Venus.
+But if it is Aquarius (the constellation) who "kindles the strength," then it was Jupiter who was invigorated.
 However, Jupiter is not in Aquarius during the 40 days of battle.
 In July Jupiter was in Capricorn, the next constellation to the west of Aquarius.
-Jupiter would not be in Aquarius until the following year, together with Venus.
-I frankly cannot place this phrase.
-It is possible, however, that in the original record the thunderbolt from Jupiter was first seen when it appeared in Aquarius.

 Then "Uranus," who is Jupiter of the family of Uranus, entered the fray, and throws both the Sun and Venus to Earth, that is, below the horizon.
-"Shook" has to be an understatement.
+It is possible that Saturn is meant by "Uranus."
+Saturn is the son of Uranus.
+(The planet we have named "Uranus" since AD 1781 has nothing to do with the identification of planets in antiquity.)

 "Then swiftly smitten down upon the baths